Pediatric Epilepsy Program

 Behavioral Healthcare Experts – To Care for the Whole Health of Our Patients

-At the Boys Town Pediatric Epilepsy Program, we understand that health goes beyond physical wellbeing.
-Your child and your family's mental wellness is important to us.
+At the Boys Town Pediatric Epilepsy Program, we understand that health goes beyond physical well-being.
+Your child's and your family's mental wellness is important to us.
 That's why our neurologists work alongside child and adolescent psychiatrists when managing and treating epilepsy.

 Life-Changing Care in Action: Pediatric Epilepsy is Not Stopping this Teen